awsdocs/aws-powershell-user-guide/doc_source/pstools-getting-set-up-windows.rst

 A Windows-based computer can run the AWS Tools for PowerShell, the AWS Tools for PowerShell Core, or both, depending on the release and edition of Windows that you are running.
 Setting up the AWS Tools for PowerShell or AWS Tools for PowerShell Core involves the following tasks, described in this topic.

 #.
-Installing Windows PowerShell 2.0 or newer (Microsoft PowerShell Core 6.0 or newer if you are installing the AWS Tools for PowerShell Core).
+Install Windows PowerShell 2.0 or newer (Microsoft PowerShell Core 6.0 or newer if you are installing the AWS Tools for PowerShell Core).
 #.
-After installing PowerShell, either downloading and running the |TWPlong| MSI installer, or starting PowerShell.
+After you install PowerShell, either download and run the |TWPlong| MSI installer, or start PowerShell.
 #.
-If you did not run the MSI installer, running :code:`Install-Module` in a PowerShell session to install the AWS Tools for PowerShell or PowerShell Core.
+If you did not run the MSI installer, run :code:`Install-Module` in a PowerShell session to install the AWS Tools for PowerShell or AWS Tools for PowerShell Core.
 #.
 Verifying that script execution is enabled by running the :code:`Get-ExecutionPolicy` cmdlet.
 #.
-If you are not running the custom AWS Tools for PowerShell console, or running Windows PowerShell 3.0 or newer, explicitly loading the AWS Tools for PowerShell module into your PowerShell session by running an :code:`Import-Module AWSPowerShell` command.
+If you are not running the custom AWS Tools for PowerShell console, explicitly load the AWS Tools for PowerShell module into your PowerShell session by running an :code:`Import-Module AWSPowerShell` or :code:`Import-Module AWSPowerShell.NetCore` command.

 Prerequisites
 =============